Locally dihedral block designs and primitive groups with dihedral point stabilizers: Abstract

 \section{Abstract}

 Let $\D$ be a block design admitting a locally transitive automorphism group $G$.
-We say $\D$ is $G$-point-locally dihedral if the induced local action $G_x^{\D(x)}$ is dihedral for each point $x$, and say $\D$ is $G$-block-locally dihedral if the induced local action $G_B^B$ is dihedral for each block $B$.
-The design $\D$ is called $G$-locally dihedral if both conditions hold.
-We give a classification of primitive permutation groups with dihedral point stabilizers, and apply it to classify point-locally dihedral block designs.
-For symmetric designs with a dihedral local action, we show that $G_x$ and $G_B$ are conjugate in $G$.
-Moreover, both local actions are faithful, and $G$ acts imprimitively on both points and blocks.
+We say that $\D$ is $G$-point-locally dihedral if the induced local action $G_x^{\D(x)}$ is dihedral for each point $x$, and that $\D$ is $G$-block-locally dihedral if the induced local action $G_B^B$ is dihedral for each block $B$.
+If both conditions hold, $\D$ is called $G$-locally dihedral.
+We give a classification of primitive permutation groups with dihedral point stabilizers and apply this to classify point-locally dihedral block designs.
+In particular, for symmetric designs with a dihedral or abelian local action, we show that $G_x$ and $G_B$ are conjugate in $G$, and that either $G$ acts imprimitively on both points and blocks, or $G$ is a Frobenius group of odd order.

 0.1in